-The following examples highlight Taft’s efforts to foster diversity in the firm:
+The following examples highlight Taft’s efforts to foster diversity and inclusion in the firm:

 - Retention.
-Retention of our attorneys and staff is a key element of the firm’s long-term success.
+Taft’s long-term success relies on retaining attorneys and staff members.
 We nurture well-rounded professionals from a variety of backgrounds through mentoring, training and professional development programs.
-Beyond just retaining valued members of our team, we seek to provide them with the skills to enable them to continue to grow as professionals.
+Beyond retention, we provide attorneys and staff members with opportunities to enhance skill sets and grow as professionals.

-- Work and life balance.
-Taft recognizes that a healthy balance between a professional's work and private life is essential to lasting success, for both the individual and the firm.
+- Work-life balance.
+Taft recognizes that a healthy balance between work life and private life is essential to lasting success, for both the individual and the firm.
 Taft offers alternative work-scheduling programs, remote access, flexible hours and countless opportunities for meaningful community involvement both within and outside of Taft.

-These examples provide a clear perspective on Taft’s commitment to its diversity mission.
-And while Taft has made great strides in improving its diversity, we constantly strive to find new and better ways to promote diversity as a meaningful part of the way we do business.
+These examples merely provide a snapshot of our commitment to diversity and inclusion.
+We constantly strive to find new and better ways to incorporate diversity and inclusion as a meaningful part of who we are as an organization and how we do business.